-The Miguel Auza property encompasses 41,498 ha (102,540 acres) and was acquired as part of the acquisition of SEG in June 2009.
-The property lies on the eastern flank of the Fresnillo Mexican Silver Trend some 150-200 km north of Fresnillo and Zacatecas City, both of which areas have and continue to be the source of a large percentage of Mexican silver, lead and zinc production.
+The Miguel Auza property encompasses 41,498 ha (102,540 acres) and lies on the eastern flank of the Fresnillo Mexican Silver Trend some 150-200 km north of Fresnillo and Zacatecas City, both of which areas have and continue to be the source of a large percentage of Mexican silver, lead and zinc production.
 The property covers numerous high- and low-sulphide epithermal veins carrying Ag, (Au), Pb, and Zn.
-The property has been the site of a large amount of historic mining since the time of the Spaniards and as recently as 2008 when SEG (through its Mexican subsidiary) carried out mining and milling on the Calvario vein system.
+The property has been the site of a large amount of historic mining since the time of the Spaniards and as recently as 2008 when SEG (through its Mexican subsidiary) carried out mining and milling on the Calvario Vein system.

-In September 2009 the Company began a surface exploration program to determine whether the Calvario vein system or portions of it can be economically exploited and this portion of the program is ongoing.
+In September 2009 the Company began a surface exploration program to determine whether the Calvario Vein system or portions of it can be economically exploited and this portion of the program is ongoing.

 The large property has seen very little modern exploration other than on Calvario and its immediate surroundings, and the main thrust of the Miguel Auza exploration program has become an evaluation of the regional potential.
-This work began in earnest in late 2009 and on March 8, 2010 the company announced that it had outlined six northwest-trending quartz veins varying in thickness from two to 10 m, with a strike length of up to 1,500 m.
-The "Madera Veins" are composed of multiple stages of quartz and calcite banding and the quartz shows the multi-stage brecciation and replacement textures typical of epithermal veins.
+This work began in earnest in late 2009 and in March 2010 the company announced that it had outlined six northwest-trending quartz veins varying in thickness from two to 10 m, with a strike length of up to 1,500 m.
+The "Madera Veins" are composed of multiple stages of quartz and calcite banding and the quartz shows the multistage brecciation and replacement textures typical of epithermal veins.
 Traces of silver sulfides can be found locally.
 The lack of significant silver grades in the outcrops explains why these veins have seen only local shallow prospecting and why their importance was previously overlooked.
-However, a few historic drill holes directed at the extreme east end of the Calvario Veins have intersected one of the Madera Veins at about 150 m vertical depth.
-These intercepts show significant reduction in the amount of calcite banding, an increase in quartz grain size, and an increase in silver sulphides.
-Most importantly, these intercepts cut hydrothermal breccias, which contain fragments of highly-mineralized vein material derived from somewhere deeper in the vein.
-These features combine to indicate that the Madera Veins are exposed at a high level with respect to where significant silver-gold mineralization should be expected and that they should be explored at least another 150-200 m deeper.
-These specific characteristics, combined with the district's location in the world's most prolific silver belt, make the Madera Veins important, high-potential exploration targets.
+A 12-hole drilling program was completed on the Madera Vein system in June 2010.
+This drilling confirmed the presence of a large epithermal system with veins which persist to a depth of at least 440 m vertical.
+Significant amounts of pyrite and pyrrhotite were found in portions of the veins.
+The best intersection was 1.75 m (estimated true thickness) running 321 g/t (9.4 oz/T) Ag, 0.72% Pb, 0.20% Zn and reported in a press release dated May 25, 2010.